Explore nutrition tips, kids’ meal plans, kids’ activities, recipes and more from pediatric nutritionist, Melissa Halas, MA, RDN, CDE.

 Healthy Meal Plan for a 3-Year-Old

-Curious what a healthy meal plan for a 3-year-old should look like?
-Try this day of balanced meals and snacks, full of fresh flavors and healthy noshes.
+Are you curious about what a healthy meal plan for a 3-year-old should look like?
+Try this day of balanced meals and snacks, full of fresh flavors and important nutrients for kids.

-I’m often asked by well-meaning friends that invite us over to dinner, “What do your kids eat?”.
-A better question might be “what do they not?”!
+I’m often asked by well-meaning friends who invite us over to dinner, “What do your kids eat?”.
+A better question might be, “what do they not?”!
 As a nutrition expert, one of my core beliefs is that kids can and should be able to eat a wide variety of foods that aren’t found on the typical kid’s menu.
-One of my favorite food-related parenting memories is when my 3-year-old asked for (and ate!) a whole branzino fish.
+One of my favorite food-related parenting memories is when my 3-year-old asked for—and ate—a whole branzino fish, even watching as the waiter deboned it.
+Meanwhile, I found myself looking away, as that’s usually the part I try to avoid!

 This post contains an affiliate link.
 As an Amazon Associate, we earn from qualifying purchases.
 The link is noted with an asterisk (*).